Fallingwater: Guest wing

 The footbridge from the main house connects to a curved breezeway or open-air walkway, which in turn connects with a guest and servant wing.
 The walkway runs underneath a stepped concrete canopy, supported by steel posts along one side.
 The path curves around the site of a large oak tree that was removed in 2001.
 The walkway includes a small rock pool with a sculpture and a boulder that has water cascading down it.
 The cascade was not part of the original plans but was added after workers discovered a hidden spring near the boulder.

 The guest wing's ceilings are typically 7 ft 4 in tall, and it has a lounge, bedroom, and bathroom.
 The lounge has a stone fireplace mantel, a hidden wardrobe, clerestory windows and shelves on one wall, and a bench that doubles as a bed.
 The adjoining guest room is adjacent to an outdoor swimming pool.
 The guest pool, measuring 31 ft long and 6 ft deep, is fed by water from a spring.
 The guest wing's bathroom has a mirror designed by Edgar Jr.

 Adjacent to the guest house is a carport with four parking spots, which is accessed from the house's driveway and has a tall concrete wall.
 The carport and guest wing are connected by a chimney and recessed stair.
 There are three bedrooms and a bathroom above the carport, which are used by staff.
 These rooms contain the same finishes as the main house.
 Extending southeast of the guest wing is a terrace with a cantilevered canopy.
-A garage on the upper story was designed in 1947 but not built.
+Wright designed a garage for the upper story in 1947, which was not built.